ellenpham/RosterBoard-TerminalApp/README.md

 ## Steps to install the app

-1. In your computer, open terminal or command prompt:

-    - For Window/WSL users: Go to Start menu, in the search bar, search for Terminal or Command Prompt app, type in `bash` then hit Enter

-    - For Mac users: use Spotlight Search by clicking the search icon on the top right of the screen (or press Command+Space).
-In the search bar, type in "Terminal" and hit Return

-2. Next, follow the below commands in the Terminal:
+1. Step 1:
     - Change the directory to a folder where you want to download the app using `cd <directory>`

     - Clone this repository using `git clone git@github.com:ellenpham/RosterBoard_app.git`

     - Change the directory to the src folder using `cd src`

+2. In your computer, open terminal or command prompt:

+    For Mac/Linux users

     - Execute Bash script `chmod +x run.sh`

     - Run the app `source run.sh`

+    For Window users:

+    - Run the app with `run.cmd`

 3. Dependencies

 4. System prerequisites:

     - Python Version 3 is required to run the application.
 If Python has not been installed in your computer, please download by following [this link](https://www.python.org/downloads/).

-    - For Window users, WSL2 is required to run the application, please install WSL2 by following [this link](https://learn.microsoft.com/en-us/windows/wsl/install).
-A latest version of Windows is also required for the WSL setup.
+    - Setup Git

+    -